google/comprehensive-rust/exerciser/README.md

 ```
 ````

-You can run it like `cargo run my/markdown/file.md exercise-templates/example`, and it will create a file `exercise-templates/example/src/main.rs` with the appropriate contents.
+It will create a file `book/exerciser/exercise-templates/example/src/main.rs` with the appropriate contents.